cfree3/curtisfree.com/_posts/2011-05-21-look_at_paging_in_web_based_android_market.md

 Interesting design, Google.

-**Update (03 Jul 2011):**
+#### Update: _Update (03 Jul 2011):_

-> It appears that the Market is no longer using the page selector described in this post.
-Instead,
-> the selector now offers the first 10 pages while on page `x < 10`, and pages `x - 5` through `x + 5`
-> (inclusive; 11 total) thereafter until there are too few pages left to do so, at which point the
-> last 11 pages are shown.
+It appears that the Market is no longer using the page selector described in this post.
+Instead, the selector now offers the first 10 pages while on page `x < 10`, and pages `x - 5` through `x + 5` (inclusive; 11 total) thereafter until there are too few pages left to do so, at which point the last 11 pages are shown.